1971 Danish general election

 General elections were held in Denmark on 21 September 1971 and in the Faroe Islands on 5 October.
 The Social Democratic Party remained the largest in the Folketing, with 70 of the 179 seats.
 Voter turnout was 87% in Denmark proper, 57% in the Faroe Islands and 52% in Greenland (where only one of the two constituencies was contested as the other had only a single candidate who was elected unopposed).

+Electoral system

+All members were elected by party-list proportional representation in multi-member constituencies and in levelling seats filled at-large using overall party vote shares.
+The districts elected between 2 and 14 members each.
 They were the first elections using the new counties as constituencies.

+Campaign

+The incumbent Baunsgaard government called an early election as a referendum on the Danish ascension to the common market.
+The campaign was also dominated by the policies of austerity instituted by the government.

 Results

+Aftermath

+The election result was one of the closest in Danish history, with the right and left mainland blocks separated by only one seat.
+Ultimately former prime minister Jens Otto Krag was returned to power through an agreement with the two independents elected from the Greenland constituencies.